SecurityBong/AutoXSS-Prime/README.md

 Report: Saves all findings in the results/ folder.

-📂 Project Structure
-After running, the tool creates a workspace:
+📂 After running, the tool creates a workspace.

 ⚠️ Disclaimer
 This tool is for educational purposes and authorized testing only.